-Basis for Qualified Opinion
+Basis for qualified opinion

-Cash from donations and other fund raising activities are a significant source of revenue for the Foundation.
-The directors have determined that it is impractical to establish control over the collection of cash donations and other fund raising activities prior to entry into its financial records.
+Cash from donations and other fundraising activities are a significant source of revenue for the Foundation.
+The directors of the Foundation (the directors) have determined that it is impracticable to establish control over the collection of revenue from these sources prior to entry into its financial records.
 Accordingly, as the evidence available to us regarding revenue from cash donations and other fundraising activities was limited, our audit procedures with respect to revenue from these sources had to be restricted to the amounts recorded in the Foundation's financial records.
-As a result, we are unable to express an opinion as to whether revenue from cash donations and other fund raising activities is complete.
+As a result, we are unable to express an opinion as to whether revenue from cash donations and other fundraising activities is complete.